google-research/pisac/README.md

 ## Requirements

-The PI-SAC code uses these packages:
+The PI-SAC code uses Python 3 and these packages:

 -   tensorflow-gpu==2.3.0
 -   tf_agents==0.6.0